-Many successful nonprofits preserve the same strategy for years to build momentum and simplify operations.
+Successful nonprofits preserve the same strategy for years to build momentum and simplify operations.

 In the 1970s, Mote began youth programs using this community donation strategy.
 They developed science education resources and summer camps for local children.
 In the 1980s, Mote added an aquarium.
 This facility provided over one million dollars in operating support and 352,000 visitors.
 Later, using the same master plan, Mote added limited-time exhibits to the aquarium, including visits with penguins and sea lions.
 While the programs, aquariums, and special exhibits look like mission-earned revenue enterprises, their strategic function is to create and renew relationships with local donors.

 Whether you engage in a complete strategic planning process or an update, start the process four months before your current implementation plan ends.
 You will not need all this time.
-(You can complete a good process in a week.
-Ninety days is ideal.)
-However, four months allow you time to ramp up.
-It includes time for lots of stakeholders to engage.
-You can have it ready to implement before your old plan expires.
-Just as leaving early for the airport reduces stress in traffic and security line delays, starting four or even six months out promotes thoughtfulness, flexibility, and less stress.
+(You can complete a valuable process in a day!
+(Chat with me about how this might work for you.)
+Ninety days is ideal for letting ideas sprout, take root, and blossom.

 The usual suspects include your board members, major donors, founders, staff, volunteers, and customers.